 Trivia: It is revealed in this episode that Chandler had worked in Statistical Analysis and Data Reconfiguration.
 He also mentioned this occupation for the first time in Season 8, Episode 21, "The One with the Cooking Class".

 Continuity: Rachel tells Gavin she has been working at Ralph Lauren for five years.
-But she got the job in "The One with Rachel's Inadvertent Kiss" which was near the end of season five, meaning she has worked there for almost four years.
+But she got the job in "The One with Rachel's Inadvertent Kiss" which was near the end of Season 5, meaning she has worked there for less than four years.

 Continuity: In this episode Rachel says she was going back to work in two weeks, but in "The One with the Male Nanny" she said she was going back in four weeks and that was in November.
 This episode takes place in January, eight weeks later.

 Monica: Good morning, Tiger!
 I'm making you a nice big breakfast so you can keep up your strength for tonight.
 You're gonna get me good and pregnant.